 Chewing gum typically has a gum base.
 But did you know you can make chewing gum without it?
 That’s right, you can make a chewing gum substitute using honey and beeswax by melting beeswax in a double boiler and adding honey and flavorings.
-Alternately, you can make candy by melting beeswax and adding powdered sugar and honey.
+Alternatively, you can make candy by melting beeswax and adding powdered sugar and honey.

 Other Products from Honeybees

 - Bee pollen is a product from the male seeds of flower blossoms which honeybees collect and then mix with their digestive enzymes.
-It has antiviral, antibacterial and other health properties that make it popular as a tonic for athletes.
+It has antiviral, antibacterial, and other health properties that make it popular as a tonic for athletes.

 - Propolis is made when honeybees chew the buds of trees and conifers and mix them with their saliva.
 It has antibacterial, antiviral, anti-inflammatory, antioxidant, and antifungal properties that make it popular as a health supplement but can also be used as an ointment for wound and cut healing.